-- Assure scientific review and oversee the conduct of human research in their department or school. - Forward complaints and allegations regarding the HRPP to the Organizational Official. - Affirm that each human research study proposed to be conducted in their department or school can be done responsibly by the study team using the resources described in the proposal.
+- Assure scientific review and oversee the conduct of human research in their department or school. - Forward complaints and allegations regarding the HRPP to the Organizational Official. - Ensure that each human research study conducted in their department or school has adequate resources.